-Awarded Gotoh memorial cultural award for the new talent of Opera in 2018, currently Tanaka lives in Paris and is studying further at École Normale de Musique de Paris, Alfred Cortot.
+Awarded Gotoh memorial cultural award for the new talent of Opera in 2018 and received scholarship by Rohm Music Foundation in 2020, Yuko Tanaka lives in Paris and studying further at École Normale de Musique de Paris, Alfred Cortot.

 Tanaka is an up-and-coming conductor who has already won favorable recognition for her collaborations with a number of major orchestras in Japan such as NHK Symphony Orchestra,Yomiuri Nippon Symphony Orchestra, Hiroshima Symphony Orchestra, Kyoto Symphony Orchestra and Orchestra Ensemble Kanazawa among others.
 In 2013, Tanaka made her European debut conducting the orchestra of the Croatian National Theatre in Rijeka in January.
 Tanaka made her debut in conducting Opera by Verdi's "La Traviata" in 2015 with success that led her immediate re-invitation to Japanese Opera,"Yosakoi-bushi" in 2017 followed by further Opera production in 2018 and 2019.

 After graduating with a major in conducting from the Tokyo College of Music, Tanaka went onto study at the Department of Conducting in Tokyo University of the Arts to pursue her master's degree.